Mechanical-Advantage/AdvantageScope/docs/tabs/ODOMETRY.md

 - `Transform2d`
 - `Trajectory`

-The example code below show how to log pose data using WPILib or AdvantageKit.
+The example code below shows how to log pose data using WPILib or AdvantageKit.

 ```java
 Pose2d poseA = new Pose2d();